culibraries/documentation/docs/pages/ftp-server.md

 As ProQuest uses secure file transfer, its public key is contained in the authorized_keys file.
 It's corresponding user account (proquest) does not use a password (this is the preferred method to connect to an EC2 instance).

 Sierra relies on FTP to transfer files and therefore has a password-enabled user account (sierra).
 There is no expiry date on the password.
 Credentials are stored in Keepass.
+Note that transfer of files is initiated through the Sierra console and is usually done weekly by the Fin Clerk responsible for patron fines processing.

 ## Infrastructure